battlerhythm/algorithms-java/README.md

 # algorithms-java
-Algorithms and Data Structures in Python
+Re-writing Algorithms and Data Structures in Java.
+Being updated.